 Think you can't afford it?
 Think again.
 Studying abroad can be quite affordable for the students who plan ahead and take time to research costs and scholarship opportunities.
 There are numerous programs that cost the same or less than a semester in Tucson.

-UA undergraduates prepare for graduate school and careers in research by stepping outside of the classroom to collaborate with faculty, graduate students, technical staff and peers to develop new knowledge and technologies.
+University undergraduates prepare for graduate school and careers in research by stepping outside of the classroom to collaborate with faculty, graduate students, technical staff and peers to develop new knowledge and technologies.
 Students can earn credit for research experiences by enrolling in directed research or independent study units (hyperlink to the section of the catalog with house numbered course info and policies).

 These links will get you started with exploring programs to support undergraduate research.